rafaelaqfc/Visualizing-Tuberculosis-Data-Using-Tableau/README.md

 c) A Tableau workbook (.twbx) and PowerPoint (.pptx) files named "The Impact of Tuberculosis in the Globe (1990-2025)" which include all visualizations, worksheets, dashboard, and story in one place.

+Note: You can also access those files at the following links: the story presentation is at https://public.tableau.com/views/The_impact_of_TB_in_the_Globe_1990-2025/TheImpactofTuberculosisintheWorldstory?:language=en-US&publish=yes&:display_count=n&:origin=viz_share_link and the dashboard is at https://public.tableau.com/app/profile/rafaela.cordeiro/viz/Dashboard_The_impact_of_TB_in_the_Globe_1990-2025/TheImpactofTuberculosisintheWorldDashboard

 ## References
 ALL Acronyms. https://www.allacronyms.com/